orhanbilge/EventManagement-NET6/README.md

 # Event Management App

-It is a basic event management application built with .NET 6 API.
+It is a basic event management application built with .NET 6 Web API template.

 ## Installation